Vanishing adsorption limit of Riemann problem solutions for the polymer model: Adsorption admissibility of undercompressive contact discontinuities

-Let us conclude with two comments.
-First, although we present an explicit example given by formula~\eqref{eq:f-nonmonotone}, a similar proof will work for a more general class of Buckley-Leverett functions that change monotonicity in $c$ only once (\eg the models treated in Ref.~\cite{nonmonotonicity2021}).
+First, although we present an explicit example given by formula~\eqref{eq:f-nonmonotone}, we expect that a similar proof works for a more general class of the Buckley-Leverett functions that change monotonicity in $c$ only once (\emph{e.g.},\ the models treated in Ref.~\cite{nonmonotonicity2021}).

 Second, one can view the adsorption criterion for contact discontinuities from the following perspective.
-The system for the polymer model~\eqref{eq:conslaw} is a limit of the viscous system~\eqref{eq:main_system_smooth_cap_diff} with adsorption as $\alpha \to 0^+$, $\varepsilon_c \to 0^+$, and $\varepsilon_d \to 0^+$.
-If we first take the limit as $\alpha \to 0^+$, we find no traveling wave solutions, hence no solutions satisfying the vanishing viscosity admissibility criterion.
-Interchanging the limits resolves the issue, at least when the ratio $\varepsilon_d/\varepsilon_c=\kappa$ is held fixed.
-More precisely, the proof of Theorem~\ref{thm:undercompressive-admissible} is valid under the milder condition that $\alpha\cdot\varepsilon_c/\varepsilon_d \to 0^+$.
+The system for the polymer model~\eqref{eq:conslaw} is a limit of the viscous system with adsorption~\eqref{eq:main_system_smooth_cap_diff} as $\alpha \to 0^+$, $\varepsilon_c \to 0^+$, and $\varepsilon_d \to 0^+$.
+There are different ways of taking this limit, for example,

+If we first take the limit as $\alpha \to 0^+$, we find no traveling wave solutions (with non-constant $c$), so that no solution satisfying the vanishing viscosity admissibility criterion exists.
+Interchanging the limits and considering the limit in $\varepsilon_d,\varepsilon_c\to0^+$ first, and then $\alpha\to0^+$, resolves the issue, and corresponds to the introduced vanishing adsorption criterion.
+The proof of Theorem~\ref{thm:undercompressive-admissible} relies on the assumption that the ratio $\kappa=\varepsilon_d/\varepsilon_c >0$ is maintained fixed, however it is valid under the milder condition that $\alpha\cdot\varepsilon_c/\varepsilon_d \to 0^+$.
+Interestingly, the set of admissible contact discontinuities does not depend on the choice of $\kappa>0$.
+The full analysis of the admissible contact discontinuities for all possible limits $\alpha, \varepsilon_d, \varepsilon_c\to0^+$ is an interesting problem to solve, but is beyond the scope of this paper.